bpzoran/gadapt/README.md

 for m in results.messages:
     print(m[0] + ": " + m[1])
 ```
-, the output may look like it follows:
+The output may look like it follows:
 ```
 Minimal cost: 0.0
 Number of iterations: 19